danielabar/meblog/src/markdown/the-code-adjacent-power-of-ai.md

 - **A JSON `particulars` column** — context-specific metadata stored in a flexible JSON column rather than separate tables for every event type.
 - **Separate `Description` class** — display logic kept out of the model, with a dedicated class that renders human-readable sentences from event data.
 - **Webhook dispatch on create** — every event automatically triggers webhook delivery for external system integration.

-A half-day of reading unfamiliar code and taking notes compressed into a thirty-minute exploration.

 And because the assistant also has access to *your* codebase, it can go further than just explaining the open source pattern — it can identify where the adaptation points are.
 Fizzy uses plain old Ruby objects and concerns to organize its event logic.
 The project I maintain organizes business logic in service objects.
 The assistant can bridge that gap: here's the pattern, here's how your code is structured differently, and here's how you might reconcile the two.